A vigorous, deciduous woody vine with showy trumpet-shaped orange to red flowers.

 As soon as it is dries, watering will be welcome during the 3 years following planting.

-Water my trumpet vine
+Arroser my trumpet vine

 The first months of the plant, water regularly, and during the hot weather you can do a regular but limited watering, in the evening.
 In pots, monitor the substrate, and water if it is dry.

-Fertilize my trumpet vine
+Fertiliser my trumpet vine

 Renew the top of the substrate - in the spring, adding a little compost when your plant shows signs of exhaustion.

-Propagate my trumpet vine
+Multiplier my trumpet vine

 Cutting is easy and is done in the summer, but the flowering is longer to obtain.